hpulst/cyclopath/README.md

 - [ ] View order queue with tap on list button

+- [x] Select starting time using bottom sheet
+  - [x] Tap to open
+  - [x] Drag to open
+  - [x] Open to specific height
+  - [x] Tap to close
+  - [x] Drag to close

 **Nice to have features:**

 - [ ] View route preview on order
 - [ ] See VerticalProgressIndicator when going online
 - [ ] Push-notification sync
-- [ ] Implement SharedPreferences to store login info
+- [ ] SharedPreferences to store login info
 - [ ] Switch to black design
-- [ ] Live orders receiving function
+- [ ] Get realtime updates with Cloud Firestore
-- [ ] Implements the order repository using Firebase as a data source
+- [ ] Order repository using Firebase as a data source
-- [ ] Implement offline capability using package 'retry'
+- [ ] Offline capability using package 'retry'
+- [ ] time.periodic remote config

 **Current Feature Sprint:**

-- [x] Write fetch method for JSON with StreamBuilder
-- [ ] Notify UserSession to switch to delivery
 - [ ] Show first order

+**Name all possible solutions:**

+- just use card
+- implement